Child Development Services - Frequently Asked Questions

 What types of services do you provide?

 CDS provides Infant & Toddler care (located on the campus of Samohi), Preschool for children 3 and 4years of age, and before and after school care for students in TK through 3rd grade in Santa Monica.
-For middle school children there is a Teen Center at Lincoln Middle School.

 Do you enroll children all year?